Lizzy Alageswaran

 Now

 I am a visual and mixed media artist working in a variety of materials including oil and acrylic paint, willow and textiles.
 The medium I choose for an artwork is is determined by the ideas I have, so along the way I am always learning new techniques and there is a cross-fertilization between different media which I find very exciting.
 I enjoy collaborating and sharing skills with people and artists.
-One of those artists is my husband Krishna - we share a studio together with Yorkshire Artspace
+One of those artists is my husband Krishna - we share a studio together at Walkley Arts Studio and Pottery, in Walkley, Sheffield

-I have been teaching art theory and practice with the WEA for 4 years now and really enjoy sharing my learning and techniques - online at the moment!
+I have been teaching art theory and practice with the WEA for 7 years now and really enjoy sharing my learning and techniques, currently in chesterfield and Derby.

 I am also experienced in project development and management and work as a consultant for local authorities and other organizations on strategic development, community and public art.